icecreamzhao/myBlogResource/source/_posts/java/tomcat/java-tomcat-http-400.md

 title: Invalid character found in the request target.The valid characters are defined in RFC 7230 and RFC3986
 date: 2019-05-16 23:45:23
 categories:
-- 踩坑
+- 后端
-- Java
+- java
+tags:
 - tomcat
-tags:
-- 踩坑
 ---

 # 问题